-Complies X Complies Partially \square Explanation \square 50. t the remuneration committee performs its duties with independence and, in addition to the functions assigned to it by law, it has the following: a) Propose to the board of directors the basic conditions of employment for senior managers. b) Verify compliance with the remuneration policy established by the company. c) Regularly review the remuneration policy applied to directors and senior managers, including share remuneration packages and their application, as well as guarantee that their individual remuneration is in line with that paid to other directors and senior managers of the company. d) Ensure that potential conflicts of interest do not undermine the independence of the external advice provided to the committee. e) Verify the information on remuneration of directors and senior manages contained in the various corporate documents including the annual director remuneration report.
-Complies \Box Complies Partially X Explanation \Box Regree App functions mentioned in this Recommendation are included in art.
-24 of the alations of the Board of Directors which regulates the competencies of the ointments and Remuneration Committee, although it cannot fulfil some of a or act independently in matters involving remuneration as it is subject to ailing public regulations.
-51. exec t the remuneration committee consults with the chairman and chief utive of the company, especially in matters relating to executive directors senior managers.
-Complies \square Complies Partially \square Explanation X Aen a, S.M.E., S.A., is a listed State-owned corporation which, in accordance with regulations.
+- 50. That the remuneration committee performs its duties with independence and that, in addition to the functions assigned to it by law, it has the following: - a) Propose to the board of directors the basic conditions of employment for senior managers. - b) Verify compliance with the remuneration policy established by the company. - c) Regularly review the remuneration policy applied to directors and senior managers, including share remuneration packages and their application, as well as guarantee that their individual remuneration is in line with that paid to other directors and senior managers of the company. - d) Ensure that potential conflicts of interest do not undermine the independence of the external advice provided to the committee. - e) Verify the information on remuneration of directors and senior manages contained in the various corporate documents including the annual director remuneration report.

+Complies \Box Complies Partially X Explanation \Box

+The functions mentioned in this Recommendation are included in art.
+24 of the Regulations of the Board of Directors which regulates the competencies of the Appointments and Remuneration Committee, although it cannot fulfil some of them or act independently in matters involving remuneration as it is subject to prevailing public regulations.

+51. That the remuneration committee consults with the chairman and chief executive of the company, especially in matters relating to executive directors and senior managers.

+Complies \Box Complies Partially \Box Explanation X

-the Report by the Government Attorney's Office dated 15 February 2016, is subject to the applicable regulations governing the public sector which prevail over private law regulations given the imperative and special character of public
+Aena, S.M.E., S.A., is a listed State-owned corporation which, in accordance with the Report by the Government Attorney's Office dated 15 February 2016, is subject to the applicable regulations governing the public sector which prevail over private law regulations given the imperative and special character of public regulations.
 Specifically, in terms of remuneration Aena, S.M.E., SA is subject to the public remuneration policy mainly set in Royal Decree Act 3/2012, of 10 February, on urgent measures relating to remuneration for public sector heads and managers and its implementing regulations, in particular Royal Decree 451/2012, of 5 March, and the Ministry of Finance and Public Administration Order of 8 January 2013.